General Information About Breast Implants

 |Grade IV||breast is hard, painful, and looks abnormal|

-Capsular contracture may require reoperation, usually for Grades III and IV, and it may occur again, sometimes even years following the implant surgery.
+Capsular contracture may require reoperation, usually for Grades III and IV, and it may occur again.

 Breast implants do not last a lifetime.
 Some breast implants may rupture/deflate in the first few months after surgery and some after several years.
 Others may take 10 or more years to rupture/deflate.